-We recommend writing down the key number and storing it in a safe place.
+We recommend you to write down the key number and keep it in safe place.

 Engine immobiliser system

 The engine immobiliser system is a theft prevention system.
 When you insert the key in the ignition switch, the transponder chip in the key's head transmits an electronic code to the vehicle.
 The engine will start, only when the electronic code in the chip corresponds to the registered ID code for the vehicle.